-Financial
+Financial and Risk

-1.4 There are minimal financial implications regarding the implementation of internal audit recommendations.
-Some audit recommendations are designed to improve value for money and financial control.
+There may be financial implications regarding implementing internal audit recommendations depending on the nature of the area and recommendations made.
+However, any such implications are considered by Management as part of the recommendations raised.
+Some audit recommendations are also designed to improve value for money and financial control.